TClark000/sei-project-4/README.md

 ## Code Examples

-The SQL view query used to create the incident_summary SQL view:
+The SQL view query used to create the incident_summary SQL view, percentages are stored by country and by month:
 ```SQL
 WITH number_of_monthly_incidents AS (
          SELECT date_trunc('month'::text, a.date::timestamp with time zone) AS yyyy_mm,